manuyadav7351/web-scrapping/README.md

 PROCEDURE.....

-step 1 > i read all the url's from csv file
+step 1 > Read all the url's from csv file
 	 with the help of for loop

 step 2 > modified url's with given data and .format function of python